Rome is the city in Italy with the highest number of restaurant offering full gluten free menus.

-And now that we are better informed on what being a celiac means and why gluten free options are so important when eating out, let us go back to the point: Rome is a great place to go GF (that means, of course Gluten Free!)
+And now that we are better informed on what is a celiac means and why gluten-free options are so important when eating out, let us go back to the point: Rome is a great place to go GF (that means, of course, Gluten-Free!)

 According to theFork, there are 53 restaurants in Rome offering gluten-free menus and options.
 This puts Rome high up in the charts of gluten-free friendly European cities, along with places such as Paris and Madrid, known for their openness to culinary novelty.